< Go to Quickdraws

 Cons: Rubber piece on draw is fragile, gate hang up, thiner sling is not comfy to grab on sport climbs

-The Wild Country Nitro Quickdraw is one of the best values in a sport climbing quickdraw.
-It is also one of the lightest full-sized quickdraws.
-It scored near the top in all our tests but is often 50% cheaper than the quickdraws that scored higher.
+The Wild Country Nitro is one of the best values in a sport climbing draw.
+It is also one of the lightest full-sized quickdraws, but is narrowly beat out in weight by the full-sized CAMP Photon Wire Express Dyneema.
+The Wild Country Nitro scored near the top in all our tests but is less expensive than the draws that scored higher.
 It has a normal notched nose which is really the main difference between it and the Wild Country Helium Quickdraw which has a hooded and recessed notch.
 The Helium is cooler and easier to unclip from bolt hangers on steep routes.
-Other than that, the Nitro is an equally good sport or top rope biner (the Helium got our Editors Choice Award).
-If you can afford the Helium by all means get a full rack.
-But if you are on a budget then try only the Helium for the biner on the top (bolt) end of the quickdraw for easy cleaning.
-There are a lot of other biners like the Nitro such as the Black Diamond Hotwire that perform fine and are about the same cost.
-We like the Nitro the best in this category (medium wiregate carabiners) but in reality there were not many stand outs so getting the best deal is probably the way to go.
-The only biner that costs much less is the Mad Rock Ultralight Quickdraw for $14 vs $15.50 for the Nitro.
-If you want a smaller version of this excellent carabiner, check out the Wild Country Astro Quickdraw.
+Other than that, the Nitro is an equally good sport or top rope draw (the Helium got our Top Pick Award).
+If you can afford the Helium by all means get a full rack, but if on the other hand you're on a budget, consider our Best Buy award winner, the Black Diamond FreeWire Quickdraw.

+If you want a smaller, lighter version of the Nitro, check out the Wild Country Astro Quickdraw.
 The Petzl Spirit Express scored very close to the Nitro.
 The Spirit is heavier and more expensive but is a more durable sport climbing biner.
 We like the Nitro for more applications.

-The Nitro uses a slightly bent wire gate that is one of the easiest to clip.
+The Wild Country Nitro uses a slightly bent wire gate that is one of the easiest to clip.
 It was a solid performer in nearly all our tests.
 It is one of the easier carabiners to handle due to it's friendly size and featured spine that makes it easy to grip.
 Yet despite its generous size, it is still pretty light.

 The rubber piece that attaches the biner to the sling is not very durable.
 We had some last months and other break in a matter of weeks.
-Once they break, it is not a big deal as the quickdraw still works, but the biner is then more likely to not be oriented correctly when you go to clip it.
+Once they break, it is not a big deal as the draw still works, but the biner is then more likely to not be oriented correctly when you go to clip it.

 — Chris McNamara and Chris Summit